frantastic7/shaders/README.md

 Various random shaders I wrote for fun.

-Use shadertoy.com or the shadertoy VSC plug-in to check them out!
+Use shadertoy VSC plug-in to check them out!

 Also use the frame render script to render a specific frame.